Asle og Alida

-Asle og Alida (Asle and Alida) is a Norwegian opera in two acts composed by Bent Sørensen with a libretto in Nynorsk by Nobel Prize winner Jon Fosse, based on his Trilogy novellas.
+Asle og Alida (lit.
+'Asle and Alida') is a Norwegian opera in two acts composed by Bent Sørensen with a libretto in Nynorsk by Nobel Prize winner Jon Fosse, based on his Trilogy novellas.

 The opera was commissioned by Eivind Gullberg Jensen after he was appointed director of the Bergen National Opera.
 It was produced by Bergen National Opera, in collaboration with the Royal Danish Theatre.
 It premiered at Grieghallen in Bergen on March 29, 2025 with orchestration from the Bergen Philharmonic Orchestra conducted by Johannes Gustavsson and directed by Sofia Jupither.
 Norway's minister of culture Lubna Jaffery attended the premiere.
 After premiering in Bergen it will also be performed at the Royal Danish Theatre in Copenhagen in May and June.

 Plot

 Act I

 Asle and Alida arrive in Bjørgvin (the old city of Bergen) by boat from their hometown.
 Alida is pregnant and they are looking for a place to stay, but are turned away at every door, even though they have some money from selling the boat and from Alida's mother.
 They rest tired on the streets and dream back to the time when they first met, at a summer wedding where Asle was playing the violin.
 Their eyes met and the music carried them away, floating, and they have been the lovers Asle and Alida ever since.
 It is also revealed that Alida has stolen the money from her mother and the couple fled with the boat after Asle confronted the angry mother in the homestead.

 Finally, an old woman opens the door, but only chastises them because they are living in sin and refuses to house them.
 They then encounter a young woman who offers Asle to live with her, but affronts Alida, calling her names.
 When they leave, an old man appears who invites them into his lodging house, but his open lust for Alida drives them away to the streets.

 The couple runs into the old woman again, who locks up an empty house, but when asked for lodging, she once more curses them, mocks the bone-weary Alida and tells them she will never rent a room to them.
 A desperate Asle overwhelms the women to take the keys and drags her away.
 She is never seen again.
 Asle and Alida stay in the old woman's house and Alida gives birth to a baby son, Sigvald.